 Sometimes a person who is sadly involved in a tragic accident that results in another person’s death is charged for acting with criminal negligence with the crime of negligent homicide.

-Negligent homicide is very similar to Manslaughter.
+Negligent homicide is very similar to manslaughter (ARS 13-1103), under Arizona law.
 The difference is that for negligent homicide, you are not aware of the risk, whereas for manslaughter, you are aware of the risk.
 In fact, negligent homicide used to be called involuntary manslaughter in Arizona.
 It is essentially an unintentional manslaughter.